caldempsey/DockerSparkCluster/README.md

 ## To build a spark cluster

 Run `build.sh`.
 To validate the cluster is running visit 10.5.0.2:8080, which becomes accessible due to the `docker0` bridge adapter.
+The cluster should demonstrate exactly three workers spawned for distributed processing of your parquet files and all other things good.

 ## To tear down a spark cluster